v.recipes

 L2 Hit Latency

 Because most DNS queries are for popular domains (search engines, CDNs, social media), the vast majority of requests are served from the L1 or L2 cache without touching the upstream resolver.
-This reduces latency for users and eliminates unnecessary load on upstream providers.
+Even when a user's request lands in a data center with a cold L1, it is often served by another data center via L2.
+This keeps latency low across the globe and reduces unnecessary load on upstream providers.

 Key Concepts

-When L2 serves a hit, the result is written back to L1 so the next query from the same isolate is even faster.
-This cascading fill keeps the hottest data at the closest layer.
+When L2 serves a hit, the result is written back to L1 so the receiving data center has it locally for the next request.
+When L3 responds, the result populates both L2 and L1.
+This cascading fill keeps the hottest data at the closest layer over time.